Key Takeaways

 The motor carrier—the trucking company that operates the vehicle—is typically the most important defendant in a trucking accident case.
 Motor carriers can be held liable on multiple theories: negligent hiring when they bring on drivers with dangerous records or inadequate qualifications, negligent supervision when they fail to monitor driver behavior, compliance, and safety performance, negligent entrustment when they allow unqualified drivers to operate their equipment, vicarious liability for the negligence of drivers acting within the scope of their employment, and direct regulatory negligence when they fail to comply with FMCSA safety requirements.

-Motor carriers are required to maintain minimum insurance coverage ranging from $750,000 to $5 million depending on what they haul, as mandated by 49 C.F.R. § 387.
-This is where the majority of recovery typically comes from in trucking accident cases.
-The size of these mandatory policies reflects the industry's own recognition that trucking accidents routinely cause catastrophic injuries and death, and that the entities profiting from the transportation of freight should bear the financial responsibility when their operations cause harm.
+Motor carriers are required to maintain minimum financial responsibility ranging from $750,000 to $5 million depending on what they haul, as mandated by 49 C.F.R.
+Part 387.
+This is often where the primary recovery comes from in trucking accident cases.
+These mandatory coverage levels reflect the public-safety risk created when heavy commercial vehicles operate on public highways.

 The Freight Broker